 While you could get by with just a single drive, we recommend at least a two drive configuration depending on your budget and desired performance level:

 - Primary Drive – OS/Software (SSD/NVMe) – Includes your operating system and the base Lightroom installation.
 An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, but you can also upgrade to a faster NVMe drive for a small performance benefit.

 - Secondary Drive – Project Files (Platter/SSD/NVMe) – If possible, it is a good idea to keep your photos and catalogs on a secondary drive.
 For most users even a platter drive should be more than fast enough, although a SSD tends to be snappier and will often smooth out your workflow.

-Can you work directly from an external drive?
+Can you work directly from an external drive in Lightroom Classic?

 Technically, you could keep your photos on an external drive and edit directly from that drive.
 However, this is one of the most common causes of performance and stability issues we hear about from our customers.
 We highly recommend having a large enough internal drive so that you can copy all your files to a local drive before working on them.
 External drives are terrific for backup and archiving, but not ideal to work off of.

 Puget Systems offers a range of powerful and reliable systems that are tailor-made for your unique workflow.

 - NVIDIA GeForce RTX 4080 16GB Content Creation Review

 - 1-7x NVIDIA GeForce RTX 4090 GPU Scaling